ZonghaoLi777/githubTrending/README.md

 ## Css

+* 【2025-03-22】[Diolinux / PhotoGIMP](https://github.com/Diolinux/PhotoGIMP) - A Patch for GIMP 3+ for Photoshop Users
 * 【2025-03-15】[teacat / chaturbate-dvr](https://github.com/teacat/chaturbate-dvr) - 😎 Chaturbate DVR - auto records the stream when it goes online!
 * 【2025-03-13】[flick9000 / winscript](https://github.com/flick9000/winscript) - Open-source tool to build your Windows script from scratch.
 It includes debloat, privacy, performance & app installing scripts.
 * 【2025-03-06】[uvdesk / community-skeleton](https://github.com/uvdesk/community-skeleton) - UVdesk Opensource Community Helpdesk Project built for all to make a Full Ticketing Support System along with many more other features.